mostafa-ghaith/search_docs_mcp/README.md

 ## Acknowledgments

+- [Alejandro AO](https://github.com/alejandro-ao) for the MCP server tutorial and implementation patterns
 - [MCP](https://github.com/your-mcp-repo) for the framework
 - [Serper](https://serper.dev) for the search API
 - All the documentation providers for their valuable content